kkarakas-averest/learnfinity-spark/IMPLEMENTATION_PLAN.md

 - Build UI components for viewing and editing employee profiles
 - Develop data collection strategy for learning preferences and styles
 - Integrate with the LLM service for personalized learning content
+- Establish foundational data structures for courses, assessments, and agent interactions

 ## Component Structure